fabiogoma/selinux-nginx-tomcat/README.md

 $ vagrant up
 ```
 Hopefully, after a few minutes your environment will be up, depending on your internet connection.
-After the execution, both machines will be up and with [nginx](https://www.nginx.com/) and [tomcat](http://tomcat.apache.org/) running as a systemd service.
-From your host you can test them both, by just making an http request using curl
+After the execution, both machines will be up and running.
+One host containing [NGINX](https://www.nginx.com/) and the other [tomcat](http://tomcat.apache.org/).
+They are both running as a systemd service.
+Both servers have a multicast dns configured, which gives you a capability of reach them by name instead of IP addresses.
+From your host you can test it, by just making an http request using curl.

 ```bash
 $ curl tomcat.local:8080